Female genital mutilation

 Female genital mutilation (FGM) comprises all procedures that involve partial or total removal of the external female genitalia, or other injury to the female genital organs for non-medical reasons.

 The practice is mostly carried out by traditional circumcisers, who often play other central roles in communities, such as attending childbirths.
-However, more than 18% of all FGM is performed by health care providers, and this trend is increasing.
+However, more than 18% of all FGM is performed by health care providers, and the trend towards medicalization is increasing.

 FGM is recognized internationally as a violation of the human rights of girls and women.
 It reflects deep-rooted inequality between the sexes, and constitutes an extreme form of discrimination against women.
 It is nearly always carried out on minors and is a violation of the rights of children.
 The practice also violates a person's rights to health, security and physical integrity, the right to be free from torture and cruel, inhuman or degrading treatment, and the right to life when the procedure results in death.